Katacc/Iostria/Iostria.md

 This scarce and snowy place is the most northern city on the continent.
 It guards the entrance to the mountains and the wilderness in the north.
 Everwinter is a mining town with nearly all of its economy being based on the exports of resources.

-The mountains around Everwinter are the most ore rich ground that has been found in Iostria and it contains many rare elements including Dragonium the most sought after metal in Iostria.
+The mountains around Everwinter are the most ore rich ground that has been found in Iostria and it contains many rare elements including Adamantium the most sought after metal in Iostria.
 Other ores can be found in the mountains such as  Iron, copper, Gold, Nickel, Electrum, Silver.
 Even some gemstones have been found in the mountains.

 Everwinter has around 12,000 inhabitants, 42% humans, 16% dwarves, 9% half-orcs, 8% thieflings, 5% gnomes, 2% dragonborns, and 18% other races.
 It has the largest concentration of tieflings and dragonborn on the continent.